Thinking and mind tools

 |.Ask us.||.Tell us .||.Find us.|

-The 3-2-1 Thinking process is a strategy which can be used with students to help them to focus their thinking.
-It is a flexible process, with the only requirements being the numbers - students need to do is to come up with 3 examples of one element, 2 of another and 1 of a third.
+The 3-2-1 Thinking process is a strategy which you can use with students to help them to focus their thinking.
+All students need to do is to come up with 3 examples of one element, 2 of another and 1 of a third.
 It's a good way to summarise content or encourage students to think about their learning.

-For example, you could use this tool to summarise learning at the end of a session, by asking the students to students to record 3 facts they have learned, 2 questions they have or wonder about, and one professional connection they can make to the information.
+For example, you could use this tool to summarise learning at the end of a session, by asking the students to students to record 3 facts they've learned, 2 questions they have, and one professional connection they can make to the information.

 Download a template (10 KB)